rgtlai/AgentProPlus/README.md

 ## ♻️ Fork Enhancements

-This fork extends the upstream AgentPro project with live-streaming capabilities:
+This fork extends the upstream AgentPro project with conversation-aware streaming:

+- Persistent chat history inside `ReactAgent` so each request automatically includes recent user/assistant turns when prompting the LLM.
 - `ReactAgent.run_stream` generator that emits structured events (prompt, streamed tokens, parsed steps, final answer, errors) for real-time UIs or CLIs.
 - Streaming hooks on `ModelClient` so OpenAI and LiteLLM backends can surface incremental tokens without waiting for the full response.
 - Graceful fallback to the original non-streaming flow when a provider does not expose streaming APIs.